Notificare/notificare-push-lib-html5/MIGRATION.md

 ## Location Services

-In this new version, locations services do not suffer any significant API change.
-Most of the changes to this functionality are under-the-hood and implementation for previous versions will work in this new versions.
+In this new version, locations services depend in Google's Geocoding API to retrieve the device's country .
+You will need to generate an API Key in https://developers.google.com/maps/documentation/geocoding/get-api-key.
+Once you've generated a API Key you must include it in the **config.json** file.
+Failing to do this will register devices without the country.

 For more information, please read the guides for this functionality located here: